AstraBert/AmpliPiper-docs/index.md

 ---

 {: .warning }
-> This website documents the features of the current release (v0.1.0-beta) of AMPLIPIPER.
+> This website documents the features of the current release (v0.2.0-beta) of AmpliPiper.
 See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes.

-**AMPLIPIPER** is a pipeline developed by the Naturhistorisches Museum Wien to tackle most of the challenges posed by amplicon sequencing, and its ultimate goal is to provide the user with a comprehensive tool that is able to automatically perform the following tasks in a single run:
+**AmpliPiper** is a pipeline developed by the Naturhistorisches Museum Wien to tackle most of the challenges posed by amplicon sequencing, and its ultimate goal is to provide the user with a comprehensive tool that is able to automatically perform the following tasks in a single run:

 * Quality filtering and size selection
 * Demultiplexing